Philippe Poutou: 2012 campaign for president

-2017
+2017 campaign for president

 On 20 March 2016, Poutou was nominated by the New Anticapitalist Party as its candidate in the 2017 presidential election.
 In a televised debate on 4 April 2017, he denounced "corrupt politicians" and advocated for lower salaries for elected officials.
 His remarks earned him the applause of fellow candidate Jean-Luc Mélenchon of La France Insoumise.
 Poutou attacked François Fillon and Marine Le Pen, the first of which warned he could sue for the corruption claims that were made.
 Furthermore, Poutou addressed the moderators stating "it's not because I don't have a tie that you have to interrupt me".
 For several media observers, Poutou was the most prominent debate partaker.
 In the election, he received 1.09% of the vote and placed eighth out of eleven, as Mélenchon, the best-placed left-wing candidate in fourth place, had gathered over 3 million additional votes compared to 2012.

-2022
+2022 campaign for president

 Poutou supported and took part in the yellow vests movement that started in 2018, within the larger protests against Emmanuel Macron, stating it was "the expression of a fed up with a society that is deeply unjust".
 On 28 June 2020, he took office as a municipal councillor and metropolitan councillor of Bordeaux, following the 2020 municipal election, in which he campaigned most notably for free public transportation.
 Previous attempts to win a seat in the municipal council as lead candidate in 2001 and 2014 were unsuccessful.

 Despite initial statements he would not run in 2022, Poutou was invested a third time by his party ahead of the 2022 presidential election.
 He stated he had "many things to say" to incumbent President Emmanuel Macron.

 In the first round of the 2022 presidential election, Poutou received 268,904 votes, 0.76% of the total vote.
 Ahead of the 2022 legislative election, Poutou announced his party would not take part in the New People's Ecologist and Social Union (NUPES) headed by Mélenchon.
 He was notably critical of the Socialist Party's weight in the alliance.

+2024 campaign for the National Assembly

+Ahead of the snap 2024 legislative election, the NPA came to agreement with La France Insoumise, the Socialist Party, and other left-wing and ecologist forces to create a joint list for the election, called the New Popular Front (NFP).
+Poutou himself was invested as the NFP's candidate in Aude's 1st constituency.
+He would reach the second round, but be defeated by RN incumbent Christophe Barthès.

+In May 2025, Poutou and his partner Béatrice Walylo took over the Les 400 Coups book store in Bordeaux.
+He announced that he would not be a candidate in the 2027 presidential election.